Piccadilly Jim (1936 film): Plot

 When the Petts return to England, they are recognized as the people from the drawings and are soon the joke of the town, which infuriates them and Ann.
 Jim, upon learning Ann is the niece of the Petts, hides his identity and poses as the son of his valet Bayliss.
 He finagles a way to spend a few hours with Ann before her family flees England for the United States, and he works out a way to cross to New York City on the same ship as Ann and Lord Priory.
 Before leaving England, he tries to cancel the comic strip but learns he doesn't own the rights to it.
 He also learns that the strip has been picked up by newspapers in the States.

 Even though Jim makes the Richwitch Family characters more benevolent, Ann is furious when she finds out that 'Bayliss' son' is actually Piccadilly Jim.
 The Petts are, on the other hand, enjoying their popularity and welcome Jim.
 Meanwhile, James poses as the Danish Count Olav Osric to impress the family as Eugenia's lover.
-Meanwhile, Bayliss suspects that Ann's fiancée Freddie is not a descendant of the wealthy Priory family as he insists, so Jim tries to discredit Freddie.
+Meanwhile, Bayliss suspects that Ann's fiancé Freddie is not a descendant of the wealthy Priory family as he insists, so Jim tries to discredit Freddie.
 At a party, he announces that he will "unmask the imposter."
 James – as count Osric – feels this is addressed to him, so he reveals his true identity and is immediately rejected by the Petts.

 When he finds out that Freddie is not the liar Bayliss claimed he was, Jim decides to give up his hope of winning Ann's heart and to return to London.
 On the ship, when Bayliss encourages him not to give up, Jim realizes Bayliss is right and runs for shore, leaping onto the lowering gangplank, where he bumps into Ann, who by then also realized that she is in love with him.
 In the end, they kiss.